RE-ACQUISITION/RETENTION OF FILIPINO CITIZENSHIP (RÜCKERWERB DER STAATSBÜRGERSCHAFT)

 Qualified applicants should submit the following documentary requirements personally at the Philippine Consulate General in Frankfurt, Germany:

 - Duly-accomplished application form in triplicate: RA 9225 REACQUISITION AND RETENTION FORM

-- Any of the following documents showing proof of Filipino citizenship:
+- As many of the following documents showing proof of Filipino citizenship: